Eastern-Research-Group/lew/.github/ISSUE_TEMPLATE/change-request.md

 ---
 name: Change Request
-about: This change request teams follows the OWTBX CMP
+about: The change request template that follows the OWTBX CMP
 title: ''
 labels: ''
 assignees: ''